 The legislation regulating marijuana is contained within the Controlled Drugs and Substances Act.
 Section 4 and Section 5 which prohibited the possession or sale of anything other than “dried cannabis” are now of no effect.

 This comes as a great victory for marijuana advocates across Canada – and in particular, to Owen Smith, whose personal dilemma sparked the need for change within the legislation.
-Check out the blog post we did on Owen’s story here.

 Medical marijuana users are now free to medicate in whichever way they find most beneficial, whether it be to feast on edibles (cookies, chocolate, brownies, etc – you can incorporate THC into almost anything!) vape (similar to smoking, but with a much less harsh effect on a person’s respiratory system), dab, etc. There are creams that contain THC that provide great relief to people with painful, chronic physical conditions such as rheumatoid arthritis.